Zrenjanin: Climate

-The Köppen Climate Classification subtype for this climate is Dfa (Humid Continental Climate).
+The Köppen Climate Classification subtype for this climate is Cfa (Humid Temperate Climate).

 The average temperature for the year in Zrenjanin is 12.1 °C. The warmest month, on average, is July with an average temperature of 22.9 °C. The coolest month on average is January, with an average temperature of 0.7 °C.

 The highest recorded temperature in Zrenjanin is 42.9 °C, which was recorded in July.
-The lowest recorded temperature in Zrenjanin is -27.5 °C, which was recorded in January.
+The lowest recorded temperature in Zrenjanin is -27.5 °C, which was recorded in February.

 The average amount of precipitation for the year in Zrenjanin is 597.1 mm.
 The month with the most precipitation on average is June with 84.3 mm of precipitation.
 The month with the least precipitation on average is February with an average of 33.7 mm.
 There are an average of 126.8 days of precipitation, with the most precipitation occurring in May with 12.4 days and the least precipitation occurring in August with 7.5 days.

 Demographics

-According to the 2011 census, the total population of the city of Zrenjanin was 123,362.
+According to the 2022 census, the total population of the city of Zrenjanin was 67,129, or 105,722 in the administrative area.